WuChao-2024/rdk_en_wuc_check_fork/docs/python_development/40pin_user_guide/spi.md

 ---
 # Using SPI

-The RDK X3 exposes the `SPI2` bus of the Xilinx X3M chip on physical pins `19, 21, 23, 24` of the 40-pin header, supporting one chip select and operating at 3.3V IO voltage.
+The RDK X3 exposes the `SPI2` bus of the Sunrise X3M chip on physical pins `19, 21, 23, 24` of the 40-pin header, supporting one chip select and operating at 3.3V IO voltage.

 The RDK Ultra exposes the `SPI0` bus on physical pins `19, 21, 23, 24, 26` of the 40-pin header, supporting two chip selects and operating at 3.3V IO voltage.